-Pumpkin Challah – Combine two holiday traditions for one delicious, beautiful braided treat!
-Perfect centerpiece for an autumn holiday table. #Thanksgiving #Sukkot #Shabbat #challah
+Pumpkin Challah combines two holiday traditions into one delicious, beautifully braided treat!
+This lightly sweet, pumpkin-scented bread is the perfect centerpiece for an autumn holiday table.

 With autumn upon us and squash decorating lining the aisles of the produce section, my mind keeps drifting to pumpkins… or, more specifically, to Pumpkin Challah Bread.
 A few months ago, Rob Eshman of the Jewish Journal’s Foodaism blog sent me his Sukkot recipe for pumpkin challah.
 Last week, I decided to try my own creative spin on his inspired idea.
 I wanted to add more sweetness and spice to the dough to give the bread a pumpkin pie essence while still retaining that wonderful eggy challah texture.
 I started with my standard challah recipe, added pumpkin puree, and played with the ingredients till I came up with the right balance of sugar, spice, and everything nice.